• Chicago Downtown Office

 • Have your reported capital gains on any virtual currency exchanges?

-Obtaining the wallet address is also the most critical piece of information in the event your client wants to divide the cryptocurrency in kind, rather than agreeing upon a cash buyout or offset against another asset based on a valuation date.
 Specifically, say you represent Wife (the spouse with no cryptocurrency) and she wants Husband to transfer coins to her.
 Your final divorce agreement would have to provide a process similar to the following:

-Husband needs to provide either 1) an accounting of all cryptocurrency he holds or 2) his wallet address within x number of days to the non-holder spouse so Wife can verify all existing coins.
+• his wallet address within x number of days to the non-holder spouse.
+This way the wife can verify all existing coins.

 The Wife would need to obtain a wallet and the necessary hardware and provide the Husband with her wallet address.